dodorare/crossbow/docs/src/tutorials/hello-world.md

 ## Build an application

 Let's build and run our first `crossbundle` application.
 Android commands below will generate gradle project and install apk on your device.
+See [crossbundle run command](/docs/src/crossbundle/command-run.md) for additional information.

 ```sh
 # cd project-name